 How long does the battery last?

-It took 4 hours, 48 minutes until the SoundCore Liberty Neo batteries were depleted, which falls short of the five-hour standalone battery life.
+It took 4 hours, 48 minutes until the Soundcore Liberty Neo batteries were depleted, which falls short of the five-hour standalone battery life.
 The charging case supplies an additional 15 hours of battery, so the earbuds should carry you through a week of commuting before topping the case up via microUSB cable.
 Yes, you did in fact read “microUSB” correctly, but these are the cut corners that accompany cheap earbuds.
-You have to set aside 1.5 hours to fully charge the earbuds, and fast charging isn’t featured.
-Again, not great, but you pay for what you get.
+You have to set aside 90 minutes to fully charge the earbuds, and fast charging isn’t available.

 The dynamic drivers boost bass notes, making them sound twice as loud as their counterparts in the mids and highs.
 While this isn’t something you’d use to monitor music in a studio, this type of response appeals to what most of us consumers are familiar with: exaggerated lows and slightly emphasized treble notes.
 Popular music genres like hip-hop and pop will sound okay, but flirting with other genres like classical or even country, and you’ll run into some auditory masking—when a loud sound makes it hard to perceive a relatively quiet one.

 In the frequency response chart above, the dotted red line represents the platonic ideal.
 Unfortunately, we don’t live in a perfect world though—plus, most of us are trained to prefer an adjusted frequency response with some deviations from the dotted line.
 This is for any number of reasons, as it applies to cheap headsets, amplified bass can hide poor audio engineering or cheap drivers.

 Lows, mids, and highs